Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Codes Decoding Algorithms

+For length $N=2$ bits code (i.e. the code induced by a single application of the kernel) the procedure is described in Algorithm \ref{algo:SCLKernelUVV}.

-Now, for describing a SC decoder for length $N=2^{n}$ polar code, let us assume that we already developed a SCL decoder for length $N/2$ polar code.
-Therefore, a decoder for length $N$ polar code contains the following steps. \begin{mdframed}[style=MyFrame] \begin{description} \item[STEP I] \\ Prepare the probability transition matrices for the first polar outer code decoder.
-Specifically, generate two matrices ${\bf P}^{(b)}$ of dimension $M\times N/2$, $b\in \{0,1\}$, such that for $0 \leq i \leq \rho_{in}-1\,\,\,0\leq j\leq N/2-1$
+In order to specify the SCL decoder for length $N=2^{n}$ polar code, let us assume that we already developed an SCL decoder for length $N/2$ polar code.
+Using this assumption, a recursive decoder for length $N$ polar code is described in Algorithm \ref{algo:SCLDecoderUVV}.